 One-year, full time course comprising 12 hours (2 days) college attendance on a Thursday and Friday and 3 days teaching practice per week, for 30 weeks.
-The course runs from September to May.

 The PGCE incorporates the mandatory modules for teaching qualifications and additional modules to support your continued professional development.
 The full list of modules is: